Visual Branding Keys To Make Your Business Memorable

 The Hallmark tag line, “When you care enough to send the very best,” appeals to the human desire to be viewed as having good taste and an appreciation for luxury.
 If greeting cards are a commodity, then Hallmark has found a way to differentiate itself as the choice for quality.

-The Hallmark company was founded by J. C. Hall, so the name Hallmark was a natural.
+The Hallmark company and The Inspector’s Company was founded by J. C. Hall, so the name Hallmark was a natural.
 It was also brilliant from a marketing standpoint.
 Hallmarks have been used for centuries as a stamp to denote quality, purity, and genuineness.
 Could there be a better way to attach the image of quality to a product?
 The tag line capitalizes on that image well with words that stick in the mind and exemplify good taste.

 Creating a great logo and distinctive tag line are critical in creating a brand that provides the perfect image for your company and great ones just might be memorable enough to give your company the beach front property in the minds of your customers that leaves them thinking only of you.